Cynic1254/Block-B-blog/page/index.markdown

 - `WalkUpFromDecl` which by default does nothing
 - `VisitDecl` which also does nothing by default

 Your first instinct looking at this list might be to overwrite the WalkUpFrom and Visit Decl groups... and it was mine as well, however as it turns out WalkUpFrom is called before actually visiting the Decl.
 This makes things a lot harder since for some Decl's it is important to know when we exit the Decl since classes can be nested and there would be no easy way to know if the member is part of the child class or the parent class.
-Sadly the only way to remedy this is by implementing the Traverse group which means that we must also handle the recursive visiting.
+Sadly, the only way to remedy this is by implementing the Traverse group which means that we must also handle the recursive visiting.

 So... now that we know what group of functions to overwrite let's talk about the data we want to extract.
-Since we want our program to be user friendly we don't want to have our users worry about recursion and keeping track of where exactly in the AST we are.
+Since we want our program to be user friendly, we don't want to have our users worry about recursion and keeping track of where exactly in the AST we are.
 To solve this let's store the data in a more linear way by simply storing them inside vectors.
-We know that (most) objects have a Name, Namespace, FilePath and list of properties (for the reflection) so let's put those in a base class:
+We know that (most) objects have a Name, Namespace, File Path and list of properties (for the reflection) so let's put those in a base class:
 ```cpp
 struct Object {
     std::string name;